munificent/craftinginterpreters/book/types-of-values.md

 Wait, only three?
 What about `!=`, `<=`, and `>=`?
 We could create instructions for those too.
-Honestly, the VM would execute faster if we did, so we *should* do that if the goal was performance.
+Honestly, the VM would execute faster if we did, so we *should* do that if the goal is performance.

-But my main goal here is to teach you about bytecode compilers.
-I want you to start internalizing the idea that the bytecode instructions doesn't need to closely follow the user's source code.
+But my main goal is to teach you about bytecode compilers.
+I want you to start internalizing the idea that the bytecode instructions don't need to closely follow the user's source code.
 The VM has total freedom to use whatever instruction set and code sequences it wants as long as they have the right user-visible semantics.

-The expression `a != b` has the same semantics as `!(a == b)`, so the compiler is free to compile the latter as if it were the former.
+The expression `a != b` has the same semantics as `!(a == b)`, so the compiler is free to compile the former as if it were the latter.
 Instead of a dedicated `OP_NOT_EQUAL` instruction, it can output an `OP_EQUAL` followed by an `OP_NOT`.
 Likewise, `a <= b` is the same as `!(a > b)` and `a >= b` is `!(a < b)`.
 Thus, we only need three new instructions.

-Over in the parser, though, we do have six new operators to wire up in the parse table.
+Over in the parser, though, we do have six new operators to slot into the parse table.
 We use the same `binary()` parser function from before.
 Here's the row for `==`: